dlt-hub/vibe-hub/name_source/name_source-docs.md

 3. 🔒 **Setup credentials**

-    Authentication is via OAuth2, utilizing a refresh token flow.
-Client ID and Client Secret are required for obtaining the access token.
+    Authentication is performed using a password type.

     To get appropriate API keys, please visit the original source at https://www.name.com/.
     If you want to protect your environment secrets in a production environment, look into [setting up credentials with dlt](https://dlthub.com/docs/walkthroughs/add_credentials).